kecnry/autofig/docs/api/autofig.figure.Figure.draw.md

     draw and show the resulting matplotlib figure.
 * `save` (False or string, optional, default=False): the filename to save the resulting matplotlib figure, or False to not save.
+* `save_afig` (False or string, optional, default=False): the filename
+    to save the autofig object, along with the options for this draw call.
+See also [autofig.figure.Figure.save](autofig.figure.Figure.save.md).
 * `in_animation` (bool, optional, default=False): whether the current
     call to `draw` is a single frame in an animation.
 Usually this should not be changed by the user.
 See [autofig.figure.Figure.animate](autofig.figure.Figure.animate.md)